ASMAT LIFE: SOCIETY, MARRIAGE, FOOD, VILLAGES, WORK

 ASMAT SOCIETY

-Asmat settlements and societies have traditionally been organized around “yews” (social-kin units centered around a men’s houses) and been based on patrilineal descent although matrilineal descent is traced and recognized.
+Asmat settlements and societies have traditionally been organized around “yews” (social-kin units centered around men’s houses) and been based on patrilineal descent although matrilineal descent is traced and recognized.
 The terms “cemen” (“penis”) and “cern” (“vagina”) are used to distinguish between male and female kin relations.
 [Source: Peter and Kathleen Van Arsdale, “Encyclopedia of World Cultures, Oceania “edited by Terence Hays, (G.K.
-Hall & Company, 1991)]
+Hall & Company, 1996)]

 Clan loyalty is strong.
 Each yew is divided into named units called “aypium” and their rank is determined by the positioning of fireplaces within the men’s house.
 When young men enter the men’s house their association with the clan and other men is strengthened and their ties to their mothers and birth families are minimized.
 Since regular contact with outsiders in the 1950s, the role of the men’s house has been diminished somewhat.
 In some places they have been replaced by community houses which are open to all. ~